 One of the best ways to save for your future is by taking advantage of an employer-sponsored savings plan like a 401(k), which is entirely portable and transferable should you leave that employer.
 In a process known as a rollover, you can move your retirement savings from your old 401(k) into an Individual Retirement Account (IRA), where you’ll have a wider selection of investment choices and typically lower fees than in a 401(k).
 (Note that you can also move the money into your new employer’s 401(k), if that is permitted, though you won’t usually have the choices that you have with an IRA.
 Or you can even leave it in your current employer’s plan.
 Click here for more on all these choices.)

-We cover this topic in more detail here, but once you leave a job, doing an IRA rollover can make a lot of sense.
+All the same, once you leave a job, doing an IRA rollover can make a lot of sense.
 There can be three main benefits:

-- Simplified record keeping.
+- Simplified record-keeping.
 If you have multiple 401(k)s from different past employers, it can be a hassle to keep them organized.
 Combining them all into one IRA can make your life significantly easier.

 - Lower fees.
 Frequently, you can reduce your expenses (and therefore raise your return) by moving to an IRA.

 - Better investment choices.
 Plenty of 401(k)s have good investment options, but some are pretty limited in the offerings.
 IRAs have virtually unlimited investment choices, but also offer some one-stop options, such as like lifecycle funds that automatically balance your investments according to when you plan to retire.